Skip to main content

 Raj Singh had sent away his troops to wait for him in the jungles of the Bhils.
 He patted his impatient white horse to stay still as the sound of payals made him turn.
 Her face was hidden in the chunri as per norms.
 Her mother was tearful as she folded her hands at him.

-“Don’t worry Ranisa, she will be safe in Mewar.”
+“Don’t worry, Ranisa, she will be safe in Mewar.”
 Raj Singh reassured as he got up on the stallion.
 Unsure, Charumati looked up at him from behind the chunri as he gave his hand.
-Smiling she took it as he pulled her up on the horse up front.
-They rode away as the fort disappeared in a distance making her eyes teary.
+Smiling, she took it as he pulled her up on the horse in front.
+They rode away as the fort disappeared in the distance, making her eyes teary.

 “You are…”